Adam M. Acosta

 Representative Matters

-• Successfully represented professional sports organization in various merger and non-merger investigations by the DOJ’s Antitrust Division, the Canadian Competition Bureau, and several state attorneys general.
+• Successfully represented a professional sports organization in various merger and non-merger investigations by the DOJ’s Antitrust Division, the Canadian Competition Bureau, and several state attorneys general.

 • Successfully represented an internet-advertising company concerning a consumer-protection investigation by the Federal Trade Commission’s Bureau of Consumer Protection.